on

 In the response above, you will find a valid access token that expires in 60 minutes, and a refresh token that can be used to exchange for a new access token and a new refresh token.

-Note: Only an access token can be used for accessing user resources.
+Important note: Only an access token can be used for accessing user resources.
 A refresh token cannot be used for accessing Xplan user resources. |

 An authorisation code can only be exchanged once for an access token.
 If the authorisation code is exchanged more than once, the Xplan server will response with HTTP 400 Bad Request and an error message below: